joserra-15/php-employee-management-v1/README.md

 # PHP-Employeee-manager

-_This proyect is a aproximation to a employye manager from a company_
+_This proyect is an aproximation to an employye manager from a company_

 ## Starting 🚀